circuitvalley/mipi_csi_receiver_FPGA/README.md

 640x128   682FPS</br>
 640x80    1000FPS</br>

-### This is Now Lagacy Version!
+### This is Now Legacy Version!
 New version available.
 I have published an improved version of FPGA ISP implimention, New version support versious Image format with variable Pipleline width and Higher speed also decoulped Output clock to achive higer thowput , here you can find source of new version here. https://github.com/circuitvalley/USB_C_Industrial_Camera_FPGA_USB3